jordifierro/rails-api-base/README.md

 to work with that notes.

-Its unique purpose is to be a guide of how to add new code, so you can delete it when it's useless.
+Its unique purpose is to be a guide of how to add new code, so it will be deleted by the `bin/remove_notes` shell script.

 #### Concerns and ApiController Pattern
 [![Code Climate](https://codeclimate.com/github/jordifierro/rails-api-base/badges/gpa.svg)](https://codeclimate.com/github/jordifierro/rails-api-base)